UN chief says virus menacing mankind, launches $2B plan

 "The whole of humanity must fight back.
 Individual country responses are not going to be enough," Guterres said at the UN's New York headquarters, appealing to governments to lend support that he called a "moral imperative" and a "necessity for global health security."

-The new interagency plan to combat COVID-19 combines existing appeals from the World Health Organisation and other UN organisations, and identifies new needs.
+The new interagency plan to combat COVID-19 combines existing appeals from the World Health Organization and other UN organizations, and identifies new needs.

 "Properly funded, it will save many lives and arm humanitarian agencies and NGOs with laboratory supplies for testing, and with medical equipment to treat the sick while protecting health care workers," he said.